ha5dzs/python-fiducial-tracker/FAQ.md

 ## Q: Your code is ugly.
 What were you thinking?
 Well, thanks :)
+I wrote this while recovering from an operation.
 I did have to take a lot of very strong painkillers, most of them were opiates.
 So there you go, I wrote ugly code because I was high on drugs.
 What's your excuse?